rankingdigitalrights/index2019/app/report/appendix/index.md

 - **Step 1: Data collection.** A primary research team collected data for each company and provided a preliminary assessment of company performance across all indicators.
 - **Step 2: Secondary review.** A second team of researchers conducted a fact-check of the assessment provided by primary researchers in Step 1.
 - **Step 3: Review and reconciliation**.
 RDR research staff examined the results from Steps 1 and 2 and resolved any differences that arose.
-- **Step 4: First horizontal review.**<span style="font-weight: 400;"> Research staff cross-checked the indicators to ensure they had been evaluated consistently for each company.</span>
+- **Step 4: First horizontal review.** Research staff cross-checked the indicators to ensure they had been evaluated consistently for each company.
 - **Step 5: Company feedback.** Initial results were sent to companies for comment and feedback.
 All feedback received from companies by the agreed upon deadline was reviewed by RDR staff who made decisions about score changes or adjustments.
 - **Step 6: Second horizontal review.** Research staff conducted a second horizontal review, cross-checking the indicators for consistency and quality control.
 - **Step 7: Final scoring.** The RDR team calculated final scores.